tvaintrob/neovim/README.md

 ## Installation

-to install this config, run the following:
+To install this config, run the following:

 ```bash
 # backup previous configuration